ServiceManager/eComInit/doc/Manual/sec-i/what.rst

 Because it follows the Four Motives, all this is achieved in separate daemons;
 each implements one section of the grand concert of System XVI.
-The flexibility allows, for example, legacy unit-files from the deprecated service manager SystemD to be converted and ran by System XVI.
+The flexibility allows, for example, legacy unit-files from SystemD to be converted and ran by System XVI.

 Fault-Tolerant
 ~~~~~~~~~~~~~~